Eric Cheape

 Frederick Peter "Eric" Cheape (November 23, 1885 - October, 1973) was a college football player.

 Sewanee

 Cheape was a prominent guard for the Sewanee Tigers football team of Sewanee:The University of the South from 1907 to 1909.
 He was from Avon Park, Florida.

 1907

 He was a member of the 1907 team, one of Sewanee's greatest.

 1909

 He was selected All-Southern in 1909, a year in which Sewanee was conference champion.

+After his college career he pursued business in Birmingham, Alabama.